Research output per year

 'Beyond Scenography’ (Routledge, 2019) is Rachel’s first monograph and was shortlisted for the Prague Quadrennial 2019 Best Publication Prize.
 It provides the first theory of ‘scenographics’ as the place orientating traits of staged material cultures: from gardening to visual merchandising, installation art to theatre.
 Rachel has also published chapters & peer-reviewed articles on subjects such as costume politics, heritage visualization, practice research, & the performativity of architecture.

-Since 2019, Rachel has been investigating trans and nonbinary approaches to performance making.
-This includes arguments for 'atmospherics' as nonbinary stage aesthetics and 'gender-assemblages' to analyse the more-than-human practices of gendering.
+In 2023, Rachel was awarded an AHRC Fellowship to investigate trans and nonbinary approaches to performance making, as well as the cultural standpoint of 'transness' more generally.
+Rachel's work on trans performance to date spans arguments for 'atmospherics' as nonbinary stage aesthetics and 'gender-assemblages' to analyse the more-than-human practices of gendering.
 The overall objective of this ongoing enquiry is to platform the vitality of trans and nonbinary experiences in understanding the impact of cisgenderism on artists, audiences, and academics.

 In 2013, Rachel co-founded the biennial conference & exhibition Critical Costume.
-This international research network has since expanded with events in Liverpool, Helsinki, Prague, Guildford, and Oslo.
-Rachel has led a number of Critical Costume's core activities including co-convening the first and third main conferences, co-editorship of a special issue of Scene (Intellect) & writing the organisation’s first constitution.
-Her work in the formation of this network was shortlisted for the Theatre and Performance Research Association (TaPRA) Early Career Prize 2017 for 'leadership in the areas of costume and practice research'.
+This international research network has since expanded with international events in 5 countries and 3 continents.
+Rachel led a number of Critical Costume's core activities including co-convening the first and third main conferences, co-editorship of a special issue of Scene (Intellect) & writing the organisation’s first constitution.
+Her work in the formation of this network was shortlisted for the TaPRA Early Career Prize 2017 for 'leadership in the areas of costume and practice research'.

 Rachel is currently supervising several PhD projects.